ersheff/IMS322-Docs/docs/style-guide.md

 ### Naming Conventions

-- Rename long or cryptic image files whenever necessary.
+- Rename long or cryptic image files as needed.
 For example, `dog.webp` is much easier to type and identify than `neom-9E9NsEiUGxg-unsplash.webp`.
-- Write concise, searchable, and meaningful names for classes, ids, functions, and variables.
+- Use concise, searchable, and meaningful names for classes, ids, functions, and variables.
 Only use common, easy-to-remember abbreviations if a name becomes excessively long.
-- Class and id attributes in HTML and CSS should always be named using the "kebab-case" convention in which lowercase words are separated by hyphens.
+- Name class and id attributes in HTML and CSS using the "kebab-case" convention, where lowercase words are separated by hyphens.
-- Functions and variables in JavaScript should be named using the "camelCase" convention in which each word (except the first) starts with a capital letter (without spaces or hyphens).
+- Name functions and variables in JavaScript using the "camelCase" convention, where each word (except the first) starts with a capital letter, without spaces or hyphens.
 - Keep in mind that you may find yourself writing both kebab-case and camelCase in your JavaScript file when assigning HTML elements to variables.
-This is still valid because the id name was created in the HTML file.
+This is valid since the id name was created in the HTML file.

 ```html
 <p class="kebab-case" id="kebab-case">Blah blah blah.</p>